If you don’t have time to read all of this – here’s a wonderful cartoon

 We are all slaves to our paradigm(s) even when this belief is based on flawed information.
 There is in fact evidence now emerging that conservatives are more susceptible to believing provable untruths than liberals, and also, it seems, more addicted to the comfort of the paradumb panacea, but none of us is immune.

-If not challenged – something that needs evidence, confidence, clear thinking and lucidity to achieve (you could even say the scientific method emerged in the Age of Enlightenment specifically as a means of defeating the paradigm phenomenon) – the paradumb can and does frequently override both fact and logic to the point of putting an individual or group at risk.
+If not challenged – something that needs evidence, confidence, clear thinking, lucidity – and those books, perhaps, to achieve (you could even say the scientific method emerged in the Age of Enlightenment specifically as a means of defeating the paradigm phenomenon) – the paradumb can and does frequently override both fact and logic to the point of putting an individual or group at risk.

 We don’t know for sure when early humans became self-aware (and was this, intriguingly, caused by a virus?), but it’s obvious that our first attempts to understand a complex universe would have been rudimentary.
 So much would have been inexplicable that our developing brains would have struggled constantly to cope with new and often terrifying information – even to the point of mental illness.